jundalisay/sp/content/en/research/mohammad/quran/sura-002d.md

 {{< s v="85" >}} But here you are:
 - killing your own
-- expelling a group of your own from their homes, conspiring against them in wrong-doing and hostility.
+- expelling a group of your own from their homes, conspiring against them in wrong-doing and hostility
-- ransoming them if they surrender to you, although it was forbidden to you.
+- ransoming them if they surrender to you, although it was forbidden to you

 You believe in one part of the Scripture, and disbelieve the other part.
 - What is the reward for those among you who do that but humiliation in this life?
 - On Resurrection Day, they will be assigned to the most severe torment.

 <sup>86.</sup> Those are they who bought the present life for the Hereafter, so the punishment will not be lightened for them, nor will they be helped.